 There are more men than women in treatment for substance use disorders.
-However, women are more likely to seek treatment for dependence on sedatives such as anti-anxiety and sleep medications (TEDS, 2012).
-In addition, although men have historically been more likely to seek treatment for heroin use, the rate of women seeking treatment has increased in recent decades.
-By 2010, there were nearly equal numbers of male and female heroin users seeking treatment (Cicero et al., 2014).
+However, women are more likely to seek treatment for dependence on sedatives such as anti-anxiety and sleep medications.14 In addition, although men have historically been more likely to seek treatment for heroin use, the rate of women seeking treatment has increased in recent decades.154

 Substance Use Disorder Treatment Admissions (all drugs)